noblegasss/noblegasss.github.io/docs/about/about.md

 I'm also a big fan of Philip K. Dick.

-<a href="https://noblegasss.github.io/assets/ResumeWeiZhang4.pdf" target="_blank">please click here to see my resume.</a>
+<a href="https://noblegasss.github.io/assets/ResumeWeiZhang4.pdf" target="_blank">Please click here to see my resume.</a>